 - What do you love most about your current/past job

-Remember, really think about it before you write down all the answer.
-Be true to yourself, be enthusiastic but please don’t lie.
+Remember, really think about it before you write down all the answers.
+Be true to yourself, be enthusiastic, but please don’t lie.

 How To Write Your Personal Statement